FriendsOfShopware/FroshPlatformThumbnailProcessor/src/Resources/store/en.md

 ## Adding more thumbnail sizes:
 - Save new size in the folder of the media management
-- then run the command `bin/console media:generate-thumbnails` on the console to update the thumbnails for all images in the database
+- then run the command `bin/console media:generate-thumbnails` on the console to update the thumbnails for all images in the database (no more needed from version 3.0.2)
 - Clear shop cache

 ## Which service do I now use for the thumbnails: